Hike ‘n Write at Neot Kedumim, June 20, 2012

 I acquired the tools to take pages of notes and turn them into something powerful and interesting.
 Avraham Berger, Jerusalem

-I thoroughly enjoyed attending your workshop…a supportive framework in which the craft of writing was taken to a new level through the committment developed to writing and the valuable comments and insights that I received.
+I thoroughly enjoyed attending your workshop…a supportive framework in which the craft of writing was taken to a new level through the commitment developed to writing and the valuable comments and insights that I received.
 Mike Doktofsky, Jerusalem

 You are instructive and comforting, honest and gentle, insightful and positive…I am so lucky to have you by my side (on the net).
 Laurie Bisberg, Haifa